What Is an Internet Service Provider (ISP)? | ISP Definition

 How do ISPs work?

-Internet service providers function in network systems.
+Internet service providers function within interconnected network systems.
 The Internet itself is ultimately just a series of networks.
 When you connect to your Internet service provider's network, they assign each device an IP (Internet Protocol) address.
-Then, they connect you to a larger network.
+Then, they connect you to a larger network, often one that links multiple regional and national carriers.

 This continues until you access the Internet through a wide area network (WAN).